ralismark/rill/docs/concepts/device.md

 ## Notation

 - `T`, a type which models `Source`
+- `dev`, an object of type `T`
 - `Ch`, the underlying character type of `T`

 ## Valid Expressions / Semantics

 - `typename T::char_type`
 	- Is the same as `Ch`

+## Exceptions

+Member functions specified by concepts throw exceptions to indicate errors during their execution.
+After an exception, `dev` must be in a consistent state;
+further calls to specified member functions may throw, but must have well-defined behaviour.

 ## Example